 “The opioid epidemic has killed thousands upon thousands of Canadians.
 Emergency treatment for opioid overdoses costs Canadian taxpayers untold millions of dollars,” said a statement from Kirk M. Baert, lead lawyer in the case.
 “On the other side of the ledger, a small group of pharmaceutical companies have reaped obscene profit from this epidemic.
 Pharmaceutical companies should be held accountable…”

 The allegations have not been proven in court and will be argued if the court agrees to certify the case and hear it.
 The representative plaintiff is Dr. Darryl Gebien.
-He was prescribed Percocet, made by one of the defendants, after he suffered a minor sports injury.
+He was prescribed Percocet, made by one of the defendants, after he suffered a complex and and long-lasting injury to his thumb.
 He subsequently developed a severe addiction which is said to have had “a significant and lasting impact on his personal and professional life.”

 One of the companies name in the lawsuit, Purdue Canada declined to comment saying it had not yet been served with the accusation.